probonopd/Lifestyle/README.md

 I searched eBay for ready-to-use modules, but unlike for 433 MHz, readymade modules for this frequency seem not to exist.
 Why is this?

-### Generating these signals with ESP8266
+## Generating these signals with ESP8266

 __It works__ with something along the lines of https://github.com/cnlohr/channel3, with [esp8266/Arduino](https://github.com/esp8266/Arduino) that lets us use the familiar Arduino toolset.
 Sketch below.

 Someone is doing something very similar but for 433 MHz at https://github.com/papadeltasierra/dma433

 However, it generates many other frequencies as well, so this is not a clean solution.
 The sender with a 30 cm long wire as an antenna on pin RX needs to be placed not too far from the music center.

-### Other ways to generate the signal on the cheap

- * Buy a garage door opener sender and try to attach it to an Arudino to replay the BOSE signals?
- * ...

-Let me know if you are trying some of these or have other ideas.

 ## Other investigations into the system